xvanov/socratica/docs/epics.md

 **Goal:** Animated breakdown of solution steps with progressive reveal.
 **Value:** Helps students understand logical flow of problem-solving.

-#### Story 7.1: Step Breakdown & Progressive Reveal
+#### Story 7.1: Complete Step Visualization System

 As a student,
-I want to see solution steps broken down and revealed progressively as I understand each one, So that I can learn step-by-step at my own pace without being overwhelmed.
+I want to see solution steps broken down and revealed progressively with clear visualizations, animations, and explanations, So that I can learn step-by-step at my own pace without being overwhelmed and understand the mathematical transformations and reasoning behind them.

 **Acceptance Criteria:**

+**Step Breakdown & Progressive Reveal:**
 1. Solution steps are identified and parsed
 2. Steps are numbered sequentially
 3. Each step shows one logical transformation